Fad Diets: DON'T Work We BOTH Know that!

 Most OVERESTIMATE what they can achieve in the short term BUT underestimate what they can achieve in the long term

-So, if you want to create NEW results (in ALL areas) you have to take on NEW behaviors
+So, if you want to create NEW results (in ALL areas) you have to take on NEW behaviours

-but before you can take on NEW behaviors?
+but before you can take on NEW behaviour's?
 You MUST take on NEW 'beliefs'

-a new way of THINKING, but before you can change your behavior
+a new way of THINKING, but before you can change your behaviour

 This requires a change your MINDSET - Back to our beliefs and why they can hold us back

 It's EASY to believe a quick fix will make you happy but long-term the REALITY is you just keep repeating that cycle

 This involves an element of change just mentioned and as ALWAYS people won't do this until...

 >> The pain of staying the same outweighs the pain of change <<

 Hence, why this punishing (physically mentally and emotionally ) cycle continues?